francoisschmerber/Drug_Posology_NLP_Quinten/README.md

 The steps are defined in the notebook standing at [code/model/regex_layer.ipynb](code/model/regex_layer.ipynb)

+The data we used is not available in this repository 🔒

 @François Schmerber, Pierre de Boisredon, Thomas Kessous, Sylvain Delgendre, Clément Girault